Labirintami/doc/docs/tutorial/basic_application/step2.md

+---
-Step 2.
+sidebar_label: Step 2.
 Specify the Layout
----
-sidebar_label:
-title:
+title: Step 2.
+Specify the Layout
 ---

 Our application will have the following structure: